ShounakT15/Shield_Insurance_Analysis-PowerBI-/README.md

 * **Sales Mode**- Enhance and promote digital platforms (App and Website) to better engage the younger demographic, who show a preference for online channels.
 * **Policy & Risk Management**- Develop specialized policies and proactive risk management frameworks targeting high-settlement groups (31–40, 41–50 age brackets).

+## Key Learnings:
+Working on this project strengthened my technical abilities and sharpened my skills in presenting data-driven insights.
+It also reinforced the critical role of detailed analysis and visualization in making sense of complex datasets.

 ## Check Out My Live Dashboard and Video Presentation